lsst-sqre/squash-bokeh/README.md

 kubectl get replicasets
 ```

-Use the kubectl scale command to scale the `squash-bokeh` deployment:
+Use the `kubectl scale` command to scale the `squash-bokeh` deployment:

 ```
 kubectl scale deployments squash-bokeh --replicas=3
 ```

-or change the `squash-bokeh-deployment.yaml` configuration file apply the new configuration:
+or change the `squash-bokeh-deployment.yaml` configuration file and apply the new configuration:

 ```
 kubectl apply -f squash-bokeh-deployment.yaml